PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition.en.md

 <td>An ultra-lightweight OCR model suitable for mobile applications.
 It adopts an encoder-decoder structure based on Transformer and enhances recognition accuracy and efficiency through techniques such as data augmentation and mixed precision training.
 The model size is 10.6M, making it suitable for deployment on resource-constrained devices.
 It can be used in scenarios such as mobile photo translation and business card recognition.</td>
 </tr>
 </table>
-<p><b>Note: The evaluation set for the above accuracy indicators is the Chinese dataset built by PaddleOCR, covering multiple scenarios such as street view, web images, documents, and handwriting.
-The text recognition includes 11,000 images.
-The GPU inference time for all models is based on NVIDIA Tesla T4 machines with FP32 precision type.
-The CPU inference speed is based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision type.</b></p>

 <table>
 <tr>
 <th>Model</th><th>Model Download Link</th>